 For text-to-image, you normally pass a text prompt to the model.
 But with ControlNet, you can specify an additional conditioning input.
 Let’s condition the model with a canny image, a white outline of an image on a black background.
 This way, the ControlNet can use the canny image as a control to guide the model to generate an image with the same outline.

-Load an image and use the opencv-python library to extract the canny image:
+Load an image and use the library to extract the canny image:

 Now pass your prompt and canny image to the pipeline: